aryaxt/OCInjection/README.md

 The DI Container LazyInitializes properties which can boost performance.
 Injecting properties is as easy as marking them as @dynamic

+This framework is still under development, and it is not meant to be used in production yet.

 Configuring DI Container
 ----------
 ```